 Our Favourite Christmas Crafts for Kids

 If you’re looking for advanced planning ideas for easy Christmas crafts to do with children, look no further.
 My first tip?
-Step away from Pinterest or you will completely over estimate what is achievable for a toddler.
-Don’t expect a really young child to be interested in taking part in every step of the activity.
-Measuring the ingredients, making the dough, adding the colouring, rolling it out, cutting out shapes, baking/drying.
-These all require quite a bit of concentration, just one of these activities is a lot at that age.
+Step away from Pinterest, or you will completely overestimate what is achievable for a toddler.
+Don’t expect a really young child to be interested in taking part in every activity step and measuring the ingredients, making the dough, adding the colouring, rolling it out, cutting out shapes, baking/drying.
+These all require quite a bit of concentration; just one of these activities is a lot at that age.
 But trust me, you can spread these activities over a couple of days and get a lot of mileage from them!

-Finger painting is of course super easy!
-It’s much less stress than trying to manhandle a wilful toddler to make neat hand and footprints.
+Finger painting is, of course, super easy!
+It’s much less stressful than trying to manhandle a wilful toddler to make neat hand and footprints.
 The key is to choose two colours that mix well together and make a third colour.
 E,g red and yellow (orange), blue and pink (purple) but not red and green (yuk).
 You can make cards, wrapping paper or even a canvas for grandparents with minimum effort for you and maximum fun for your child.

-You can cut two pieces of contrasting Christmas fabric into inch squares and make a collage together on plain paper with PVA glue.
+You can cut two contrasting Christmas fabric pieces into inch squares and make a collage together on plain paper with PVA glue.
 Then turn this into cards or cut out into Christmas decorations.

 Painting on fabric bags or t-shirts is another tried and tested recommendation.
 Be sure to prepare first by cutting a piece of cardboard to size and putting it inside whatever you are decorating.
-It holds it stiff which is much easier to work with and prevents colour running through to the other side.
-Aldi sell plain cotton tote bags that look great and can be easily decorated for really simple Christmas crafts.
+It holds it stiff, which is much easier to work with and prevents colour from running through to the other side.
+Aldi sells plain cotton tote bags that look great and can be easily decorated for specific Christmas crafts.

-Home made play doh is a great rainy day really simple Christmas crafts.
+Homemade play-doh is a great rainy day activity with short Christmas crafts.
 You can hide objects inside, like smooth stones, Lego, a crayon or coins.
 We make it Christmassy with peppermint essence and glittery colours.